DimitrieStoica/anotherstoic.github.io/README.md

 - connect via direct connect as well

 ## S3 ##
-- generic storage, similar to a file store
+- S3 is a fully managed object storage based system: Highly Available, Highly durable, highly scalable & cost effective
-- data is stored in S3 buckets as objects via HTTP
+- data is stored in S3 buckets as objects accessible via HTTP/HTTS
+- file size supported: 0 bytes - 5 terabytes
+- objects stored in S3 have a `durability` of 11 9's as data is replicated across multiple AZs

+> Durability: the probability of maintaining your data without it being lost, corruption, degradation of data

+- the `availability` of S3 data objects is 4 9's

+> Availability: Up time of the service maintaining your data

 - buckets:
-  * names must be globally unique
+  * names must be globally unique, buckets are regional based
+  * default: <100 buckets per AWS account
   * names up to 63 characters, only lower case, no period character (bucket name converts to a subdomain when using "." that can't be used with SSL) - bucket name gets converted into DNS
   * can be versioned enabled
   * allows cross regional replication